rayhea/GTAVMACROS/readme.md

 ----------

 #### Lucky Wheel Alarm
 - Set Alarm For Lucky Wheel after pressing {E+Enter+S} to Spin Lucky Wheel.
 - One beep sound Signifies Alarm Successfully set {E+Enter+S} & Two beeps is Alarm sound.
 - Alarm goes off before 10 min & Repeats Every 10 min and also beeps when game is not running.
  *Note :- Don't Press Other Keys, in between the Key's That Are Displayed To Interact/Spin Lucky Wheel {E+Enter+S}.*
 - Progress bar in Script Menu shows remaining time to spin lucky wheel.
  *Note :- timer run out 10 minutes early and progress bar acts as slider for user to set custom alarm.*

 #### Settings
 - Hotkey - to turn hotkey On/Off.
 - Hold Sneak - to turn hold crouch On/Off.
 - Sound - to turn script sound On/Off.
 - Confirm Kill/Suspend - to display yes/on dialog whenever you tried to terminate/Suspend GTA5.

 #### Features
 - Suspend button - to Empty public session works similar as suspend from resource monitor.
 - Contacts Detect button - to detect the existing contacts in phone to configure phone hotkeys.
 - UnStuck button - to release logical stuck keys.
-   Quick Peek Open button - to Open Quick Peek.txt.
+- Quick Peek Open button - to Open Quick Peek.txt.

 ### Tab Misc
 ------------

 #### Phone Mode
 -  Select any Phone number and press Dial button to dial.

 #### Chat Mode
 - press y or u to select global or team chat to enter text.
 - Double click on text or Multiple text Select by holding Ctrl or Shift then press Type button to post the text into chat box.
 - Hold Type Button to Spam Multiple of selected text in chat box.
  *Note :- To stop Spamming, press any key.*

-#### Chat Edit
+#### Edit Mode
 - To edit press Edit text when it turn lime it indicates that List Element are in Edit Mode.
 - It allows to modifiy phone and chat elements.
 - To delete Select elment and press Del and to move just drag element up/down.

 #### Hacks
 - Auto : if checked, the script cycles through hack until it is complete
 - Detect Mode : Detects the hack

 *For faster response, select the hack from drop down list and uncheck Auto and press "k" respectively*